robynrox/evse-controller/README.md

 The system provides a REST API that can be explored and tested using the built-in Swagger UI:

-1. Start the application using `python app.py`
+1. Start the application using `python -m evse_controller.app`
 2. Open a web browser and navigate to `http://localhost:5000/api/docs`
 3. The Swagger UI provides:
    - Interactive documentation for all API endpoints